cproctor/qualitative-coding/README.md

 ### list (ls)
 Lists all the codes currently in use.
 By default, lists them as a tree.
 The `--expanded` option will instead flatten the list of codes, and list each as something like `subjects:math:algebra`.
+The tree can be truncated with the `--depth` option.

     $ qc list --expanded